We want to build a more vibrant democracy, where everyone can shape a society that works for all of us.

 People are frustrated that politics is not working for them.
 And in many ways, it’s not.

-Much closer to home, the public services that people access often feel unresponsive to their needs.
+Public services that people access often feel unresponsive to their needs.
 In doing “to” people rather than “with” them, these services fail to benefit from their lived experience and the assets people can bring to tackle problems affecting them.

 While many of these issues have been building pressure below the surface for decades, they have reached a tipping point in the past couple of years.
 Our democracy has become defined by disillusionment, polarisation and disconnection, and dominated by a toxic and symbiotic mix of elitism and populism.